argilla-io/distilabel/docs/sections/components/llm/index.md

     curl -L -o ~/Downloads/openhermes-2.5-mistral-7b.Q4_K_M.gguf https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF/resolve/main/openhermes-2.5-mistral-7b.Q4_K_M.gguf
     ```

 #### OpenAI JSON

 OpenAI offers a [JSON Mode](https://platform.openai.com/docs/guides/text-generation/json-mode) to deal with structured output via their API, let's see how to make use of them.
 The JSON mode instructs the model to always return a JSON object following the instruction required.

 !!!
-Warning
+WARNING

-    Keep in mind, that in order for this to work, you must instruct the model in some way to generate JSON, either in the `system message` or in the instruction, as can be seen in the [API reference](https://platform.openai.com/docs/guides/text-generation/json-mode).
+    Bear in mind, that in order for this to work, you must instruct the model in some way to generate JSON, either in the `system message` or in the instruction, as can be seen in the [API reference](https://platform.openai.com/docs/guides/text-generation/json-mode).

 Contrary to what we have via `outlines`, JSON mode will not guarantee the output matches any specific schema, only that it is valid and parses without errors.
 More information can be found the OpenAI documentation.